Learning (Psychology)

 Operant Conditioning

 B.F.
-Skinner is the psychologist famous for conducting a set of experiments that helped theorize his “operant conditioning”.
-In operant conditioning, we can create increase or decrease certain behaviors by adding or removing stimuli.
+Skinner is the psychologist famous for conducting experiments that helped theorize his "operant conditioning."
+In operant conditioning, we can increase or decrease certain behaviors by adding or removing stimuli.

 • Positive reinforcement is adding a stimulus to increase behavior.